Shreya-1206/Namaste-Raect-Explore-the-world/README.md

 - React uses a diff algorithm which comapare the changes of virtual dom (old and new) then updates the actual dom.
 This makes dom manipulation easy ....

+## useEffect
+- Normal Js Fucntion
+- takes 2 arrguments (CALLBACK, DEPENDENCY ARRAY)
+- useEffect call back function runs after the first dumby render. for eg to fetch api data
+- hence we can use useEffect if have to render something after the first render.